dojo/docs/developer/design/loader.rst

 When the dojo/loadInit is given an identifier (the text to the right of the !), it retreives (via AMD require) that module definition given by that identifier.
-Next, dojo/loadInit hijacks the methods dojo.require, dojo.provide, and dojo.requireLocalization with temporary versions of those methods that allow the dojo/loadInit to sniff and remember the dojo.required/provided module identifiers.
-If multiple instances of dojo are defined, the instance of dojo associated with the reference module is hijacked.
+Next, dojo/loadInit hijacks the methods dojo.require, dojo.provide, and dojo.requireLocalization with temporary versions of those methods that allow the dojo/loadInit plugin to sniff and remember the dojo.required/provided module identifiers.
+If multiple instances of dojo are defined, the instance of dojo referenced by the reference module is hijacked.
 It's not necessary to hijack dojo.require[After]If or dojo.platform require since these functions are nothing more than syntax sugar for dojo.require and ultimately result in dojo.require being called.

 Next, dojo/loadInit evaluates the code given by def, passing the proper objects to match the parameters given by names.
 This causes dojo.loadInit to execute all callbacks (if any), and all dojo.require[After]If applications to